Skip to content

 We appreciate the dedication of our electric crews, who work around the clock to keep power reliable and our community safe, especially during severe weather events.

-7 days ago, City of Batavia
+about 2 months ago, City of Batavia

 split pole damaged by lightning